As an investor in international stocks via several index funds, I’ve considered and reconsidered in which account I ought to hold those funds.

 This spreadsheet shows us what we get for every $100,000 invested in a taxable brokerage account.

-Based on the dividends and resulting taxes alone, the emerging markets fund is the least tax-efficient.
-It spits out $2,900 in dividends, with only 38% of them qualified.
+Based on the dividends and resulting taxes alone, the total international fund is the least tax-efficient.
+It spits out $2,440 in dividends, with 72% of those being qualified dividends.

 Since the assumption is that this is held in a taxable account, I will get the benefit of the foreign tax credit.
 If I held it in a tax-advantaged account, that benefit is lost and cannot be reclaimed.
-That’s worth $213.09 for every $100,000 invested.
-The net result of owning $100,000 in VEMAX in the taxable account is a tax burden of $616.
+That’s worth $228.02 for every $100,000 invested.
+The net result of owning $100,000 in VTIAX in the taxable account is a tax burden of $624 – $228 = $396.

 How does that compare to a tax-efficient U.S. stock fund like the S&P 500 index, VFIAX?

-After subtracting a $190 Foreign Tax Credit from the $621 in taxes on the dividends, it would have cost me $431 to own VTIAX in a taxable brokerage account.
-That’s not quite as good as the $380 cost of owning the S&P 500 index, but it’s not a whole lot more.
+After subtracting a $244 Foreign Tax Credit from the $581 in taxes on the dividends, it would have cost me $337 to own VEMAX in a taxable brokerage account.
+That’s not quite as good as the $300 cost of owning the S&P 500 index, but it’s not much more.
+A $37 difference per $100,000 invested is quite small.

-If one were to look at the total tax per dollar received as a dividend, the Total International Stock fund actually wins with an 18.2% tax rate versus 23% on the S&P 500 dividends.
+If one were to look at the total tax per dollar received as a dividend, the Emerging Markets fund actually wins with an 16.2% tax rate versus 23% on the S&P 500 dividends.
 I don’t think that’s the best way to look at it, though, since dividends don’t increase your net worth.
 They’re just the transfer of your marbles from one jar to another.

 Your goal is to have as many marbles as possible, not to lose the smallest percentage when they’re moved around.

-Let’s say someone has a 50 / 50 split between the Total [U.S.] Stock Market index fund and the Total International Stock index fund.
+Let’s say someone’s asset allocation is a 50 / 50 split between the Total [U.S.] Stock Market index fund (VTSAX) and the Total International Stock index fund (VTIAX).
 Let’s also say that this person has room for $1 Million each in a brokerage account and a 401(k).

 So… do we have our answer?
-International in tax-advantaged accounts?
+International belongs in tax-advantaged accounts?

 What if I assumed I never left my full-time job in Minnesota and had great clinical income plus online income, launching me into to top tax bracket for the first time in my life.